Utility Avoidance

 Maximum 6 delegates per course.

-Small groups allow individual attention during coaching assessment and practical work.
+Small groups allow individual attention during coaching assessment, practical instruction, and genny training to develop practical skills.

 Funding